At QBiotics, the current focus for animal health is cancer.

 Treatment of advanced spontaneous tumours

 QBiotics has already demonstrated evidence of tigilanol tiglate’s efficacy and safety by successfully treating advanced, spontaneous tumours in companion animals that were considered untreatable with current standards of care*.
-In this setting a single intra-tumoural injection of tigilanol tiglate resulted in tumour destruction within 5 to 7 days and good wound healing in approximately 28 days in the majority of cases.1 Tigilanol tiglate administration does not require the use of local or general anaesthetics and is generally well tolerated with the main side effects being a function of the drugs mode of action, resulting in a transient (1-2 days) localised swelling and pain.1 In cases where the limb is involved, treatment with tigilanol tiglate may avoid the need for limb amputation, and good cosmetic outcomes post-tumour removal result in minimal or no scarring, which are obvious benefits for the affected animal and their owners.1
+In this setting a single intra-tumoural injection of tigilanol tiglate resulted in tumour destruction within 5 to 7 days and good wound healing in approximately 28 days in the majority of cases.1 Tigilanol tiglate administration usually does not require the use of local or general anaesthetics and is generally well tolerated with the main side effects being a function of the drug's mode of action, resulting in a transient (1-2 days) localised swelling and pain.1 In cases where the limb is involved, treatment with tigilanol tiglate may avoid the need for limb amputation, and good cosmetic outcomes post-tumour removal result in minimal or no scarring, which are obvious benefits for the affected animal and their owners.1

 MCT is a common solid tumour in dogs and the demand for an alternative or adjunctive therapy to existing treatment options is high.

-Current first-line treatment of MCT in dogs is surgical removal of the cancer.
+Current first-line treatment of MCT in dogs is the surgical removal of cancer.
 In cases where surgery alone is not feasible or unlikely to be successful, one or a combination of, chemotherapy, radiotherapy or cytoreductive surgery is undertaken.
 Dependent on the size and location of the cancer, current surgical options may result in significant disfigurement, such as limb amputation or significant scarring.
 Current treatments for MCT are often costly and may not be readily available to dogs in remote areas.

 * Data on file QBiotics

-QBiotics is in late stage development of tigilanol tiglate for the treatment of MCT in dogs:
+QBiotics is in late-stage development of tigilanol tiglate for the treatment of MCT in dogs:

 - Clinical trials have established the dose and treatment regimen for the drug

-- Method and controls for manufacturing the active pharmaceutical ingredient have been evaluated by the FDA-CVM and drug product evaluation by this regulatory body will commence early 2018.
+- Method and controls for manufacturing the active pharmaceutical ingredient have been evaluated by the FDA-CVM

 1 Kelsey JL, et al. (1998) Epidemiological studies of risk factors for cancer in pet dogs.
 Epidemiology Review 20 (2):204-217.